The Way The World Should Be

-Taveuni’s Handicraft Market is an opportunity for all villages across Taveuni and our neighbouring islands to come together and showcase their talents.
-Our tourists are able to take home a piece of Taveuni and furthermore they are also supporting families and villages by buying gifts from the Handicraft Market.
+Taveuni Dateline Handicraft Market is an opportunity for tourists to take home a piece of Taveuni and furthermore they are also supporting families by buying gifts from the Handicraft Market.

 Women will often gather in groups with babies and children playing next to them whilst they weave.
 Weaving patterns are passed down through generations proving that village life is still the foundation of Fijian society.

 Masi and tapa are names for bark cloth.
 This art form is practised in many regions of the South Pacific and in several areas of Fiji too.
 Masi has many uses including a ceremonial dress, wall decorations and table mats.
 These make a great souvenir for visitors to take home.